shrikantkashi2510-gif/llm-eval-reliability-platform/README.md

 This project focuses on **detecting and preventing those failures before production impact**.

+These failures are rarely caught by traditional monitoring — which is why evaluation must be treated as a first-class production concern.

 ## Core Capabilities
 - Regression evaluation on golden datasets
 - Faithfulness and relevance checks
 - Latency and cost awareness
 - Drift detection across prompt/model changes
 - Designed for local and hosted execution

+## How This Fits Into Real Production Systems

+In production environments, this platform acts as a reliability layer alongside:

+- AI operations agents
+- RAG or agentic workflows
+- Customer-facing AI systems
+- Internal decision copilots

+It does not replace orchestration or inference systems.

+It ensures those systems remain trustworthy over time.

 ## What This Is Not
 - Not a UI-heavy dashboard